Materials & Supplies

 Bamburi Cement, the largest of the three Nairobi Securities Exchange-listed cement manufacturers recently issued a profit warning for the year ending December 2017, which means its net income for the period will not surpass Sh4.42 billion since it posted a net profit of Sh5.89 billion in 2016.

-“The expected decrease is mainly attributable to weaker performance of business as a result of contraction of the cement market partly due to poor private sector credit growth, drought conditions together with effects of pre- and post-election periods,” the firm told investors in November.
+“The expected decrease is attributable to weaker performance of the business as a result of contraction of the cement market partly due to poor private sector credit growth, drought conditions together with effects of post-election periods,” the firm said in November.

 According to UK-based investment bank Exotic Partners, local cement companies’ stocks are overpriced compared to those of their sub-Sahara Africa peers, with anticipated lower earnings for the 2017 fiscal year set to exert downside pressure on the stocks this year.